uxora-com/xpenology-docker/README.md

 # Synopsis

-KVM VirtualMachine of Xpenology dsm (6.2.3:latest tested) running in a docker container, which can be run directly from docker-hub by specifying a BOOTLOADER_URL.
+KVM VirtualMachine of Xpenology DSM running in a docker container, which can be run directly from docker-hub by specifying a BOOTLOADER_URL.

-This is just a kvm in docker which has been configured (and tested) to run xpenology dsm 6.2.3 with jun's xpenology bootloader.
+This is just a kvm in docker which has been configured (and tested) to run xpenology dsm 6.2.3/7.0.1 with jun and redpill xpenology bootloader.
 So technicaly it can run any bootloader you provide.

+Latest tested (dor DS3615xs):
+- 6.2.3 with Jun's 1.03b
+- 7.0.1 with redpill (working but need more testing)

+UPDATE:
+- PID, VID and SN (Serial Number), which can be now set in variable, is now directly changed in bootloader during first boot.
+- Redpill bootloader compatibility

 The project is based on [segator/xpenology-docker](https://github.com/segator/xpenology-docker) project which is based on [BBVA/kvm](https://github.com/BBVA/kvm) project.